Alberto Gilardino: Return to Genoa

-After the season at Bologna, where he dragged his team to an early salvation thanks to his 13 goals, he returned to Genoa, non-transferable declared by the president Enrico Preziosi, at the request of the former midfielder Fabio Liverani recently become the new coach of Genoa.
+After the season at Bologna, where he dragged his team to an early salvation thanks to his 13 goals, he returned to Genoa, at the request of the former midfielder Fabio Liverani, who had become the new coach of the club.
 He scored his first goal of the season on 17 August against Spezia in the Italian Cup, the defeat on penalties after a 2–2 draw in regulation time accrued.
 He made his debut in the league in the 0–2 defeat at the San Siro against Inter and scored his first goal of the season in Serie A the following Sunday during the 2–5 home defeat against Fiorentina.

 On 20 October, Gilardino scored two goals in the home game against Chievo Verona in the 2–1 game won by Genoa.

 On 30 October, in the 9th round of the Serie A, Gilardino scored a decisive goal that allows Genoa in front of Parma.
 The story is also repeated on the next match against Lazio at the Stadio Olimpico, with a penalty kick goal of doubling.
 On 23 November, Gilardino carries a penalty equalizer against Milan at the San Siro, coming to 6 season goals in the top flight.

 On 8 December, Gilardino scored the opening goal at the Stadio Sant'Elia against Cagliari Calcio in a 1–2 loss game.
 On 6 January 2014, he scored the eighth goal of the season on a penalty kick against Sassuolo leading Genoa to 500 victories in Serie A matches with the formula of a single round.
 On 26 January against Fiorentina Gilardino scored the opening goal in a thrilling 3–3 draw.
 On 16 February, he scored his first brace against Udinese since he returned the I Rossoblu, which led his team a 3–3 draw.
 With this two goals, Gilardino reaches 11 season goals and 170 total goals in Serie A, thus exceeding Giuseppe Savoldi and then temporarily ranking 14th among the Serie A all-time scorers.
 He finished the 2013–14 Serie A season with 15 goals in 36 matches.